EFTEC/AutoLoadOne/README.md

  Copy the file **autoloadone.php** somewhere.

 :two:
- For security, you couldedit the first lines of the class **autoloadone.php**.
+ For security, you could edit the first lines of the class **autoloadone.php**.
 Change the user, password and autoloadenter if it's required.

 ```php
 <?php